mirkoschmidt/laravel-installer/readme.md

 - Check For Server Requirements.
 - Check For Folders Permissions.
-- Ability to set database information.
+- Ability to set database information (.env from wizard).
-	- .env text editor
-	- .env form wizard
 - Migrate The Database.
-- Seed The Tables.

 ## Requirements